Benjamin-Hogan/Pepe-Mood/README.md

    pio run --target upload
    ```

-## Running the video
+## Running

-1. Convert your video to a resolution supported by the display (e.g. 320x240) and copy the file as `/sd/video.mp4` on an SD card inserted into the board.
-2. After flashing, reset the board.
-The application will initialise LVGL and play the video in a loop.
+After flashing, reset the board.
+The application will initialise LVGL and display a "Hello, LVGL!" label in the centre of the screen.